 Unescorted access in the common areas of the airport is granted to those who posses an Addison Airport Access Permit.
 Unescorted access (as a pedestrian or in a vehicle) to the common areas of the airport is provided through the access permit and is limited to those with a need to access the common areas.
 The access permit is required for the use of any public use gate.
 The map provided below designates the common area and the public use gates.

-If you have a need to access the yellow shaded area, you need to take the Non-Movement class.
+If you have a need to access the green shaded area, you need to take the Non-Movement class.
 If you need to access the red shaded area, you need the Movement Class.
 This access does not apply to the use of an aircraft.

 Airport Area Access Training Program:

 - The Airport Area Access Training Program is designed to offer a brief but full awareness of the requirements for accessing any common area of the airport safely.
 Our goal is to enhance awareness of safety at the airport.
 The Non-Movement Class is one hour and the Movement Class is approximately a two-hour course.

 - All classes are held at 16051 Addison Rd., Suite 220.
 You must make a request prior to arrival to reserve a place to take the course.

 - Call 972.392.4861 or e-mail Joe McAnally to schedule a class.